lab11/lab11.github.io/README.md

 View the Website
 ----------------

-We use relative links to content, which means you have to run a web server.
+Now, run the server.
 Fortunately, this is really easy:

     $ cd html
     $ python3 -m http.server 8000